 Notes: This table reports the estimated effects of EXIM's shutdown on firms' total revenue growth.
 The dependent variable is the growth rate relative to 2014 (the year prior to the shock) defined as $\Delta Y{i,t} = (Y{i,t} - Y{i,2014})/Y{i,2014}$.
 Post_t is an indicator variable equal to 1 for the years 2015 to 2019. $EXIM_i$ is an indicator variable that equals 1 if the firm received trade financing from EXIM over the pre-shutdown period.
-Exporter fixed effect is an indicator variable that equals 1 if the firm reports positive EXIM financing, foreign sales in Compustat Segment, exports Datamyne, or taxable foreign income before 2014.
+Exporter fixed effect is an indicator variable that equals 1 if the firm reports positive EXIM financing, foreign sales in Compustat Segment, exports in Datamyne, or taxable foreign income before 2014.
 Industries are SIC-2.
-Column 6 removes the top ten firms with the highest reliance on EXIM support in the pre-period from the sample.
+Column 5 excludes from the sample firms that are not exporting prior to the shutdown, column 6 removes the top ten firms with the highest reliance on EXIM support in the pre-period from the sample.
 Column 7 removes industries that are most dependent on government policies.
-Column 8 removes Boeing.
+Finally, in column 8 we interact EXIM × Post with a dummy Large loans that takes the value one if the loan was in the top tercile of EXIM loan distribution prior to its shutdown, as these loans were particularly affected by the loss of the bank's board quorum.
+In this case, we control for EXIM with exporter-by-year and industry-by-year, which explains why $EXIM \times Post$ is no longer identified.
 Standard errors are clustered at the firm level and are reported in the line below the point estimate in parenthesis, and p-values are reported in brackets below them.